mkgvb/zTrash/README.md

      ```bash
      default via 192.168.159.2 dev ens192
      ```
-   - Harden sockd so it keeps trying to restart
+   - Harden sockd so it restarts if it fails on boot
      ```bash
      cat /usr/lib/systemd/system/sockd.service
       [Unit]